thechangelog/changelog.com/CONTRIBUTING.md

 1. Run `just upgrade erlang elixir nodejs`
     - You can also upgrade one at a time, e.g. `just upgrade erlang`
 2. Ensure the runtime image builds locally: `just build-runtime-image`
-    - If [the combination of Erlang, Elixir & Ubuntu do not exist](https://github.com/thechangelog/changelog.com/issues/539), you will need to update the Ubuntu version in `magefiles/tools/main.go` e.g. [PR#?]()
+    - If [the combination of Erlang, Elixir & Ubuntu do not exist](https://github.com/thechangelog/changelog.com/issues/539), you will need to update the Ubuntu version in `magefiles/tools/main.go` e.g. [PR#541](https://github.com/thechangelog/changelog.com/pull/541/files#diff-245dd83948b4397e5cde73c6df536d84210c91729167b8df4df696199ceeb023R28)
 3. Commit & push to check that image builds successfully in GitHub Actions

 After you confirm that the image builds successfully: